wamphlett/blog/nv7/custom-lighting.md

 description: Making a custom lighting solution for the Phanteks NV7 using WLED
 slug: custom-lighting
 published: false
-created: 2023-10-02
+created: 2023-11-02
+updated: 2023-11-07
 -->
 # Crafting a Custom Lighting Solution
 Ever since I bought my first Phillips Hue RGB lights, I've had an undeniable love for RGB lighting.
 It wasn't long ago when I worked on embedding custom LEDs for my arcade machine, and oh, the results were worth all the pain!
+I knew I had to do the same for my next PC build.

 However, as much as I love RGB, when it comes to commercially available PC hardware controllers, it's hard to ignore the limitations that come with them.
 Many of them just don't offer the range of effects that a true LED enthusiast craves.
-On the software side, while there are solutions available, they often come with bugs and limiting features, causing more frustration than fascination.
+On the software side, while there are solutions available, they often come with bugs and limiting features, causing more frustration than its worth.
 And let's not even get started on trying to make different hardware components play nicely together—it's a compatibility nightmare!

 So, with a mix of passion and a pinch of frustration, I set out to create a custom lighting solution for my new computer case, hoping to overcome these challenges.

 ## Choosing the hardware
 Firstly, all of the LEDs have to be addressable to get the most out of our controller.